 - Set a large skillet over medium heat.
 Once the skillet is heated, add a small piece of butter (or a small dollop of coconut oil) and swirl to coat the pan.
 Use a 1/4-cup measuring cup to pour circles of batter onto the skillet.
 Cook until the underside of each pancake is golden brown and bubbles begin to form on top.
 Flip pancakes and cook for another minute or two until the second sides are golden brown.

 - Serve pancakes immediately with butter and pure maple syrup.
 Or keep them warm in a 200°F oven (for 20 to 30 minutes) by placing them in a single layer on a cooling rack set on top of a baking sheet.

 - If you don't have any buttermilk on hand, you can make your own by pouring 3 tablespoons of lemon juice (or white vinegar) into a 3-cup liquid measuring cup.
 Fill the remainder of the measuring cup (up to the 3-cup line) with milk (whole milk is preferred but low-fat/skim milk will work).
-Allow to sit for 5 to 10 minutes before proceeding with recipe.
+Stir and allow to sit for 5 to 10 minutes before proceeding with recipe.